Skip to content

 REQUEST A PROGRAM

-The AFSP NTX Chapter offers many community programs for suicide prevention to individuals, organizations, and employers across the Chapter.
-If you - or the group that you represent - is interested in hosting a presentation, educational program or professional training, please complete our Programs Request Form.
+AFSP North Texas offers community programs for suicide prevention to individuals, organizations, and employers locally.
+If you - or your organization - is interested in hosting a presentation, educational program or training, please complete our Programs Request Form.
+Please note: we are currently scheduling out program requests for spring and summer.
+If you are interested in training to present programs locally, contact our Program Chair Tom at: [email protected]

 Chapter contact